Back to Blog Posts

 This will enable the legal team or outside counsel to advise VWI on how best to proceed, both in addressing customers’ existing complaints and in preventing future disputes.

-Generative AI for fact analysis and investigation: Risks and solutions
+Generative AI for fact analysis and investigation: Challenges and solutions

 Challenge: Hallucinations